Skip to main content

 Solar Battery Backup Calculator

 Calculate the right battery bank size (kWh and Ah), number of batteries, configuration, and total cost for your solar system.
-Supports LiFePO4, Li-Ion, AGM and flooded lead-acid.
-Works for off-grid and hybrid setups in Bangladesh and globally.
+Supports LiFePO4, AGM and flooded lead-acid.
+No account needed — numbers update as you type.

 Result: 1 × 100Ah LiFePO4 battery · 4.8 kWh bank · ~৳96,000